Skip to main content [Accesskey 'S']Go to home page [Accesskey '1']

 Can I take my driving test in an electric car?

-How is driving an electric car different from a petrol or diesel car?
+How is driving an electric car different?

 Are electric cars reliable?